Tsukihimates/Tsukihime-Translation/Editing_Guidelines.md

 - When translating active speech that contains quoted references, the inner quotes should be single quotes (')
   - > "This is someone speaking an actively voiced line referencing 'that' thing"
-- When translating passive speech (narration that references a previus phrase or voiced line), the quoted text should be in single quotes
+- When translating passive speech (narration that references a previous phrase or voiced line), the quoted text should be in single quotes
   - > When I think about the time they said 'this is someone actively speaking', I blah blah
   - Note that if passive text contains single quote characters, those characters